mradamdavies/number-skid/README.md

 ## Notes
 This is very much a work in progress.

-At the moment it only returns Amazon scammer phone numbers.
+At the moment it only returns Amazon and Microsoft scammer phone numbers. s

-Search results are limited to 30 total numbers max.

 # Licence